c0go233/TaxiUs/README.md

 # TaxiUs
 TaxiUs is an Android mobile application that connects people who want to share a taxi and fare based on their departure and destination locations

+# Technical Specifications
+-MVP design pattern is used.